kubernetes-sigs/blob-csi-driver/deploy/example/blobfuse-mi/README.md

 ### Additional role requirement

-The CSI driver control plane identity must have the **`Storage Account Contributor`** role on the resource group where the storage account is located.
+The CSI driver control plane identity must have the **`Storage Account Contributor`** role on the storage account (or on the resource group if the driver creates the storage account).

 > AKS cluster control plane identity is assigned the `Storage Account Contributor` role on the node resource group by default.